 IG Passivhaus (Germany)

 Changing habits requires us to think, and it isn’t easy.
 That’s what the participants of the 21st International Passive House Conference in Vienna were challenged with during the opening plenary.
 Breaking old habits and sharing resources fairly is necessary in order to reduce climate change to a tolerable level, as renowned climate researcher Helga Kromp-Kolb explained.
-“We have to manage with just this planet”, pointed out Professor Dr. Wolfgang Feist, Director of the Passive House Institute.
+“We have to manage with just this planet”, pointed out Professor Dr. Wolfgang Feist, founder of the Passive House Institute.
 Over 1000 participants from more than 50 countries travelled to Vienna in order to exchange information relating to energy efficient construction and learn more about international Passive House projects.

 Read IG Passivhaus’ full post-conference review (in German).